jh-god/GEONJI-3d_dataset/README.md

 - ROS2 Humble

 ## GUNJI-3D DATASET
+Each scenario can be downloaded from Google Drive using the links below.

 | Scenario | Link | Bagfile name | Bag size | Duration |
 |---|---|---|---:|---:|